Test Integration: Advertising

 Set up Gamification options

-Turn off Gamification feature:
+Turn off the Gamification feature:

 import io.streamlayer.sdk.StreamLayer